IPGP/rinexmod/README.md

 and write them in an observatory-dependent subfolder.

 * `crzmeta.py` will extract RINEX file's header information and prompt the result.
-This permits to quickly access the header information without uncompressing the file manually.
+This allows to quickly access the header information without uncompressing the file manually.
 It's a teqc-free equivalent of teqc +meta.

 ## Installation